 On average, Chateau Belgrave produces close to 20,000 cases of Bordeaux wine per year.
 They also make a second wine, Diane de Belgrave which made its debut in 1978.
 Close to 8,500 cases per year are produced of the second wine.
-The second wine, Diane de Belgrave, takes its name from Diane, the Goddess of hunting, as a hommage to the estates past, when it was used as a hunting lodge.
+The second wine, Diane de Belgrave, takes its name from Diane, the Goddess of hunting, as a hommage to the estates past, when it was used as a hunting lodge in its formative years.

 Château Belgrave Wine Tasting Notes